LinuxLovah/TuxTwitchTalker/README.md

 Features, planned
 ---
-* Greeting/sound on raid
+* Greeting/media on raid
-* Greeting/sound on host
+* Greeting/media on host
-* Greeting/sound on follow
+* Greeting/media on follow
-* Greeting/sound on sub/resub
+* Greeting/media on sub/resub
-* Greeting/sound on gift sub
+* Greeting/media on gift sub
 * Automatic shout-outs for a set list of users

 Features, long term
 ---
-* A way to alert with video in addition to sounds and chat messages
+* A way to alert with video in addition to media and chat messages
 * A way to replace Streamlabs Labels to update files with latest follower, latest sub, etc.
 * Multi-tenant redesign so that one instance of TuxTwitchTalker can respond to the chat for multiple streamers, each with their separate configuration.
 * Browser source to push visual content to broadcasting software